Salt Efflorescence & its Effects on Damp Meters

 During a reading with a pin-type meter (which measures moisture by measuring the electrical resistance between its probes), the presence of salt makes a material seem more inundated by moisture than it is.

-The problem of salt efflorescence affecting moisture meters is compounded by two factors: accumulation and masonry mortar
+The problem of efflorescence affecting moisture meters is compounded by two factors: accumulation and masonry mortar

 First, as more salts accumulate on a material's surface over time, their ability to attract water molecules also increases – resulting in even more inaccurate readings from a damp meter

-Second, the mortar used in masonry construction often contains higher levels of sodium than other building materials – meaning that areas with masonry are particularly prone to high levels of salt efflorescence.
+Second, the mortar used in masonry construction often contains higher levels of sodium than other building materials – meaning that areas with masonry are particularly prone to high levels of salt buildup.

 How to Measure Moisture in Buildings - Protimeter